 - Do they offer training sessions so you can learn how best to use their product in your organization?

 It’s also important to consider whether or not there are any other costs associated with using this particular product.
 If purchasing an annual subscription fee would be prohibitively expensive for your budgeting purposes, look for a solution that has the option to make monthly payments over time.
 Another option might be simply signing up for a trial period before committing fully without fear that commitment will hold back future purchases.
+You can take a look at the comparison of several BPM tools (Business Process Management) and decide which one best fits your needs and select it accordingly.

 As you can see, the benefits of knowledge management software cannot be overstated.
 Implementing a knowledge management software will take a load off of your employees and help them focus on more important tasks.